Mark-Eis/snitch-sniffer/README.md

 an object flying in three-dimensional space.
 It displays the object's coordinates, speed, and trajectory through a VR headset.

-The sensors arer now lidar rather than ultrasonic
+The sensors are now lidar rather than ultrasonic